riceissa/maddison-project-data/README.md

 Data subject to their own copyrights, or whatever.

 ## See also

+This repository is part of a series of repositories that deal with development datasets.
+The others are:

 - [penn-world-table-data](https://github.com/riceissa/penn-world-table-data), a
   similar project for the Penn World Table that uses the same database schema